hyper-designed/hyper_storage/packages/hyper_storage/docs/reactivity.md

 This means calling `storage.stream('key')` directly in a build method is safe and will not create multiple streams.

-**Recommended Pattern: Use ItemHolder Directly**: If you have an `ItemHolder` for the key, you can use it directly in the `StreamBuilder`.
+If you have an `ItemHolder` for the key, you can use it directly in the `StreamBuilder`.
 This is the most efficient and clear approach.

 ```dart
 class _MyWidgetState extends State<MyWidget> {